erickrr-bd/Inv-Alert/README.md

   - pyyaml

 # Installation
-To install or update Telk-Alert, you must run the installer_telk_alert.sh executable with administrator rights.
+To install or update Inv-Alert, you must run the installer_inv_alert.sh executable with administrator rights.
 The installer will perform the following actions:
-- Copy and creation of directories and files necessary for the operation of Telk-Alert.
+- Copy and creation of directories and files necessary for the operation of Inv-Alert.
-- Creation of user and specific group for the operation of Telk-Alert.
+- Creation of user and specific group for the operation of Inv-Alert.
-- It changes the owner of the files and directories necessary for the operation of Telk-Alert, assigning them to the user created for this purpose.
+- It changes the owner of the files and directories necessary for the operation of Inv-Alert, assigning them to the user created for this purpose.
-- Creation of passphrase for the encryption and decryption of sensitive information, which is generated randomly, so it is unique for each installed Telk-Alert installation.
+- Creation of passphrase for the encryption and decryption of sensitive information, which is generated randomly, so it is unique for each Inv-Alert installation.
-- Creation of Telk-Alert and Telk-Alert-Agent services.
+- Creation of Inv-Alert service.

 # Commercial Support
 ![Tekium](https://github.com/unmanarc/uAuditAnalyzer2/blob/master/art/tekium_slogo.jpeg)